Ace of Spays

 After Surgery

-• Pick up your pet between 4-5 pm on the same day you drop off.
+• Pick up your dog between 4pm-5pm, or pick up your cat between 4:30pm-5pm on the same day you drop off.
 Do not wait for a call.
-All pets are ready by 4 pm.
 No early pick ups as we are busy caring for all pets prior to 4 pm.
 Be sure to arrive by 5 pm as there is a late fee.

 • Offer water Immediately on returning home.